microsoft/industry/foundations/powerPlatform/readme.md

 ### Design recommendations

-* Assess which data loss prevention policies you need, and which connectors that should be classified as either Business Data only, or No Business Data.
+* Assess which data loss prevention policies you need, and which connectors that should be classified as either Business Data only, No Business Data, and which connectors you should Block.
 * Create a data loss prevention policy that enforces the bare minimum security requirements at the tenant scope to ensure that all landing zones are secure by-default and both pro devs and citizen devs can safely develop business applications that do not violate the security requirements.
 * The tenant wide policy spanning all environments should prevent all unsupported non-Microsoft connectors, and classify all Microsoft connectors as 'Business data'.
 * Create a policy for the default environment that furter restricts which Microsoft connectors are classified as 'Business Data'.